devcbell/hello-world/README.md

 My mood isn't too great, not trying to put personal stuff in here but it's been pretty tiresome for me irl.

+10/14/18:
+It's been a few days since I've posted.
+TBH didn't really keep up with learning Python while I've been 'absent'.
+No excuses, just sorta fell behind and busy with other issues.
+Started learning some more basics today (as I write this).
+Hope to get over this hump and start creating something.
+Theory is great but ultimately useless if not put into practice.